 Businesses use Return on Ad Spend – or ROAS – to measure the return on the money spent on advertising.

 For example, let’s say you spend $100 on advertising, and your campaign results in $150 worth of sales.
 Your ROAS will be $1.5.
 In other words, you earn $1.5 for every $1 you spend on advertising; a $0.5 profit.

-ROAS helps you measure the effectiveness of your ad campaigns and lets you identify best ad networks, ad groups, and advertising methods.
+ROAS helps you measure the effectiveness of your ad campaigns and lets you identify the best ad networks, ad groups, and advertising methods.
 Higher ROAS is desirable as it means you are earning more per dollar investment.

 ROAS = Net Revenue generated by ads/Ad cost

-You need two things to calculate ROAS:
+You need two variables to calculate ROAS using this formula:

 - Revenue generated by ad

 Let’s see how you can find these two variables.

 Finding revenue generated by ads can prove difficult depending on your business model, ad network, attribution model, conversion treatment, and other variables.
 Calculating revenue generated by specific ads or ad campaigns is a whole different story as it involves deep campaign and ad group calculations.

 If you run an e-commerce store, calculating revenue becomes easier as you aren’t dealing with conversions.
 You work directly with sales, and this makes revenue calculation straightforward.
 However, if you are in a B2B sector where you generate leads, and then require time to close those leads, calculating the revenue generated by ads gets increasingly complex.
 Businesses that focus on conversions must consider post-conversion metrics to calculate the revenue generated by ads.